 There are two types of tables that we create in a dimensional model Facts and Dimensions.
 The fact tables are the measures, while the dimension tables contain descriptive attributes.
 So, the facts usually have numbers and we use some numeric operations like sum, count, average on them.
 On the contrary, the dimensions are used to filter or categorize the data.
 The number of unique, in a dimension, would always be an order of magnitude smaller in comparison to the number of facts.

-The difference between Star and Snowflake Schema manifests in the ‘normalization’, we do in the dimensions.
-In the Snowflake schema, the dimension tables are normalized iteratively whereas in Star there is only one level of normalization.
+The difference between Star and Snowflake Schema manifests in the 'normalization', we do in the dimensions.
+In the Snowflake schema, the dimension tables are d iteratively whereas in Star there is only one level of normalization.

 So, let's visualize this with two tables Sales fact and Store dimension table.
 The Sales fact stores the amount of product sold from each store.